BitChillRSK/bitchill-contracts/smart-contracts/README.md

 ## Disclaimer
 This protocol is unaudited.
 Use at your own risk.
 Always perform due diligence before interacting with smart contracts.

+## Dependency Management

+This project uses Git submodules for dependency management.
+The following dependencies are included:

+- OpenZeppelin Contracts v4.9.3
+- Uniswap V3 Core v1.0.0
+- Uniswap V3 Periphery v1.3.0
+- Uniswap Swap Router Contracts v1.3.0

+Due to Rootstock's requirement for Solidity 0.8.19, we've modified the pragma statements in some dependencies.
+These modifications are documented in [DEPENDENCY_MODIFICATIONS.md](./DEPENDENCY_MODIFICATIONS.md).

+## Development

+...